Answers to frequently asked questions about teaching as a second career.

 If you are an insightful and patient communicator who enjoys imparting knowledge and interacting with people—and you’re ready for a career change—you might want to consider teaching as a second career.
 From well-rounded elementary teachers to focused adult education instructors, the education industry is looking for qualified, passionate teachers to motivate and inspire the workers and leaders of tomorrow.

-How to begin teaching as a second career
+How to start teaching as a second career

 When you decide on teaching as a second career, the idea of pursuing an entirely different career may seem daunting.
 But we’ve put together a comprehensive guide that tells you exactly how to become a teacher.
 You will still need to satisfy state teacher certification requirements.
 While this often means going back to school, many states have alternative teacher certification procedures that can help get you in the classroom quicker than you think.